Brussels Brussels Capital, Belgium Travel Guide

 Bruges (Brugge) is a symbolic medieval city, an UNESCO World Heritage site, famous for its picturesque canals, the bustling Markt square, the Belfry, and its world-renowned chocolate.
 It holds the nickname "Venice of the North."
 Travel time is approximately 1 hour by train.

-Ghent features Gravensteen Castle and St. Bavo's Cathedral, which houses the famous Ghent Altarpiece.
+Ghent features Gravensteen Castle and St. Bavo'the Main church of, which houses the famous Ghent Altarpiece.
 Its Korenlei and Graslei quays have beautiful riverside views.
-Travel time is approximately 35-40 minutes by train.
+Travel the time period is approximately 35-40 minutes by train.
 Antwerp, Belgium's fashion primary city and diamond district, boasts a stunning main station, the Rubens House museum, and the modern MAS Museum.
-Travel time is approximately 40-50 minutes by train.
+Travel the time period is approximately 40-50 minutes by train.
 Leuven is a lively university city with a magnificent Gothic Town Hall, the Oude Markt (commonly known as the "longest bar in Europe"), and the Stella Artois brewery.
 Travel time is around 25-30 minutes by train.
-Waterloo is the historical site of the Battle of Waterloo, with museums and monuments commemorating the famous battle.
+Waterloo is the historical site of the Fight of Waterloo, with museums and monuments commemorating the famous battle.
 Travel time is around 45-60 minutes by bus or car.

 Beyond the city, Belgium has beautiful natural landscapes for relaxation and outdoor activities.

 Forêt de Soignes (Sonian Forest), an UNESCO World Heritage site, has ancient beech forests.
-It is simple to get to from Brussels with walking, cycling, and wildlife viewing.
+It is easy to get to from Brussels with walking, cycling, and wildlife viewing.

 Direct and frequent train services operate from Brussels-Midi, Brussels-Central, and Brussels-North stations for many destinations.
 Purchase a "Go Pass 1" for a solo journeys or a "Standard Ticket."
 Weekend tickets give a 50% discount on return train travel within Belgium.